Fresh-UI/freshui/README.md

 <!--- No changes should be directly committed to the master branch without the notice and permissions of creator. --->

 # SCSS Deprecated
-We now longer support scss and therefore it is deprecated and you won't be able to use it.
+We now no longer support scss and therefore it is deprecated and you won't be able to use it.